Siphon880gh/markdown-to-html-wrapper/_Biz - Scrum.md

 ![](https://i.imgur.com/pF4lNmv.jpg)

-Those backlog items are a mix of features, bug fixes, technical improvements (may be user experienced like improved performance, or may lead to better developer productivity like refactored code, or may eliminate technical debt that becoems apparent later), and knowledge acquisition (Split A/B Testing)
+Those backlog items are a mix of features, bug fixes, technical improvements (may be user-experienced like improved performance, or may lead to better developer productivity like refactored code, or may eliminate technical debt that becomes disastrous later), and knowledge acquisition (Split A/B Testing)
 ![](https://i.imgur.com/engwHCN.jpg)

 ![](https://i.imgur.com/mt6djmx.jpg)

 ### Organizing the backlog

 Think of the backlog as stacks from top to bottom.
-The top stacks are the ones you're going to pop off first in your team.
-You will have multiple releases down teh stack.
-So you have to consider what's important to users on Release 1, and the least important are at the bottom of the stack:
+The top stacks are the ones you're popping off first in your team.
+You will have multiple releases down the stack.
+So you have to consider what's important to users on Release 1, and the least important are stashed away at the bottom:

 ![](https://i.imgur.com/vvPLU0X.jpg)

-It will be wasteful timing to figure out the sizing of much later events so you can just estimate and categorize by L, XL, etc, rather than concrete numbers.
-You may learn that your assumptions about what the market demands may be wrong and end up discarding much of the later work, so don't waste your time planning too far into the future:
+It will waste time to figure out sizing of much later events.
+Instead of breaking them down to concrete numbers, just estimate the much later events qualitatively as L, XL, etc. You might learn you were mistakened about your assumptions of the market demands and have to discard much of the later plans, so don't waste time planning too far into the future:

 ![](https://i.imgur.com/5rzkAq5.jpg)

-> Here's one way to broadly  categorize L, XL, etc - by estimated costs
+> Here's one way to broadly categorize L, XL, etc - by estimating costs
   ![](https://i.imgur.com/3zQrapm.png)

-You can figure out what features are important and higher priority to users to place on the product backlog by gathering stories:
+From gathering and writing stories, you can figure out what features are important and of higher priority to users.
+Place the least important at the bottom of the Backlog.
 ![](https://i.imgur.com/4UoE5lE.jpg)

-To further hone in the fact that valued features should be delivered in earlier releases:
+To further hone in the fact that user-valued features should be delivered in earlier releases:

 ![](https://i.imgur.com/MxZzYvV.jpg)

 ### Keeping the backlog accurate over time (Grooming)

-You may want to update the backlog as you learn more about the market over time, possibly at the end of each sprint.
+You should update the backlog as you learn more about the market over time, possibly at the end of each sprint.
 Here's an example of reprioritizing items on the backlog - aka Grooming.
-But keep in mind you may have to restructure the sprints to fit the right man hours and team capacity:
+Keep in mind you should also restructure the sprints to fit the right man hours and team capacity:

 ![](https://i.imgur.com/jc19wup.jpg)

-Keep in mind you may have to scope the sprints differently to fit the times, budget, avoid burnout, etc. Will cover sprint planning later.
+Also note - you may have to scope the sprints differently to fit the times, budget, avoid burnout, etc. Will cover sprint planning later.

 ### Keeping the product portfolio accurate over time

-If your company has multiple products, you don't want to thin out your developers working on the same products multiple times.
-You don't want products/features that are irrelevant sinking your budget.
+If your company has multiple products, you don't want to overwork your developers on simultaneous products to the point of producing lower quality work... and you don't want products/features that are irrelevant and sinking your budget.
 As you learn more about the market, you may have to sunset some features/products, and introduce others into your portfolio of products.
+These are called in-flow and out-flow of products to your portfolio.
 Make sure the in-flow and out-flow are balanced so you don't unreasonably add too much or take away too much.

 ![](https://i.imgur.com/zn5BOr9.jpg)